Arity: Nullary

-A constant can be considered an operation of arity 0, called a nullary.
+A constant can be treated as the output of an operation of arity 0, called a nullary operation.

 Also, outside of functional programming, a function without arguments can be meaningful and not necessarily constant (due to side effects).
-Often, such functions have some hidden input, such as global variables or the whole state of the system (time, free memory, etc.).
+Such functions may have some hidden input, such as global variables or the whole state of the system (time, free memory, etc.).

 Unary

 Examples of unary operators in mathematics and in programming include the unary minus and plus, the increment and decrement operators in C-style languages (not in logical languages), and the successor, factorial, reciprocal, floor, ceiling, fractional part, sign, absolute value, square root (the principal square root), complex conjugate (unary of "one" complex number, that however has two parts at a lower level of abstraction), and norm functions in mathematics.
-The two's complement, address reference and the logical NOT operators are examples of unary operators in math and programming.
+In programming the two's complement, address reference, and the logical NOT operators are examples of unary operators.

 All functions in lambda calculus and in some functional programming languages (especially those descended from ML) are technically unary, but see n-ary below.

-According to Quine, the Latin distributives being singuli, bini, terni, and so forth, the term "singulary" is the correct adjective, rather than "unary."
+According to Quine, the Latin distributives being singuli, bini, terni, and so forth, the term "singulary" is the correct adjective, rather than "unary".
 Abraham Robinson follows Quine's usage.

 In philosophy, the adjective monadic is sometimes used to describe a one-place relation such as 'is square-shaped' as opposed to a two-place relation such as 'is the sister of'.